moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 16.
+<summary> 16.
 Which of the following container runtime is marked as deprecated by Kubernetes? </summary>
 <br>

 1. gVisor